pablopunk/dot/README.md

 ### Recursive

 In the example above, let's say we want to separate our apps into "work" and "personal".
-We could either create 2 modules on the root folder, or create a nested folder for each:
+We could either create 2 modules on the root folder or create a nested folder for each:

 ```lua
 -- modules/apps/work/init.lua